Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

-If you are a stay-at-home mother who is tearing her hair out trying to get some intellectual stimulation in her day, look no further.
-This guide shows you how to work different intellectual activities into your day while caring for your child.
+If you are a stay-at-home mother seeking ways to keep your brain active, look no further.
+This guide shows you how to work intellectual stimulation into your day while caring for your child.

-Best of all, these ideas are budget-friendly and needn’t depend on a napping child nor require extra childcare!
+Best of all, these ideas are cheap or free, and do not depend on a napping child nor require extra childcare.

 1. Writing poetry